rust-lang/rust/doc/tutorial.md

 fragments of programs that don't compile on their own.
 To try them out, you might have to wrap them in `fn main() { ... }`, and make sure they don't contain references to things that aren't actually defined.

+## Disclaimer

+Rust is a language under development.
+The general flavor of the language has settled, but details will continue to change as it is further refined.
+Nothing in this tutorial is final, and though we try to keep it updated, it is possible that the text occasionally does not reflect the actual state of the language.

 # Getting started